 'sustained' means

-Maintained continuously over a period of at least 3 school years.
+Two consecutive successful appraisal reports and have made good progress towards their objectives during this period.
 They will be able to demonstrate that their teaching expertise has grown over the relevant period and is consistently at least good.